 All you need for these fluffy and light lemonade scones is flour, cream and fizzy lemonade.
 They are delicious served warm from the oven covered in jam and cream, or for a really yummy treat, you could try them with homemade orange curd and cream.

 There is a bit of confusion as to whether the cream or jam should go on the scone first.
 Some people like to spread their scones with cream and then spoon jam on top; others prefer to spread with jam first and then add the cream.
 It really doesn’t matter – either way is delicious.

-The secret is in the lemonade.
-The carbon dioxide in the fizz contains millions of tiny bubbles that expand during baking and cause the scones to rise to towering heights.
+The reason these scones are so light and fluffy is in the lemonade.
+The carbon dioxide in the lemonade fizz contains millions of tiny bubbles that expand during baking and cause the scones to rise to towering heights.

 Ingredients for lemonade scones

 This is what you will need.
 You can get the exact measurements from the printable recipe card at the end of the post.

 - Flour – Self-raising flour is best, but if you don’t have self-raising flour you can easily make your own by stirring 1.5 teaspoons of baking powder into each cup (125g) of plain flour.

 - Cream – the cream provides the fat, so instead of rubbing butter into the flour as with traditional scones you just mix in the cream.
 Double cream give a better flavour, but you can use single cream if that’s all you have.